7 things every talent retention strategy should have in summary:

 As our own report into employee satisfaction discovered, employees who confirmed they were satisfied in their roles said it was mainly due to having a positive work-life balance.
 Relationships with colleagues and their working environment were also top answers, adding weight to the argument that satisfaction in the workplace isn’t purely monetarily driven.

-With all that in mind, HR and people practitioners should examine their talent retention strategies and ask the question: just what can we do to make our organisation the kind of place employees want to stay and grow their careers with, without simply resorting to offering more money?
+With all that in mind, HR and people practitioners should examine their strategies to increase employee retention and ask the question: just what can we do to make our organisation the kind of place employees want to stay and grow their careers with, without simply resorting to offering more money?

 Let’s look at what every successful talent retention strategy should include…